google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

   <figcaption class="clearfix">Both the Google I/O 2016 app and Chrome Status site notify the user when the app is ready for offline use.</figcaption>
 </figure>

-### Make save for offline an obvious part of the interface for data heavy apps
+### Make 'save for offline' an obvious part of the interface for data heavy apps

-If an application uses large amounts of data, make sure that there is switch or pin to add an item for offline use rather than auto downloading, unless a user has specifically asked for this behavior via a settings menu.
-Make sure that pin or download UI  is not obscured by other UI elements and that the feature is obvious to the user.
+If an application uses large amounts of data, make sure that there is a switch or pin to add an item for offline use rather than auto downloading, unless a user has specifically asked for this behavior via a settings menu.
+Make sure that the pin or download UI is not obscured by other UI elements and that the feature is obvious to the user.

 One example would be a music player that requires large data files.
 The user is aware of the associated data cost, but is also aware that they may want to use the player when they they are offline.
-Downloading music  for later use requires the user to plan ahead, so education of this may be required during onboarding.
+Downloading music for later use requires the user to plan ahead, so education about this may be required during onboarding.

 ### Clarify what is accessible offline